dompepin/swiftui-exploration/README.md

 <img src="https://github.com/dompepin/swiftui-exploration/blob/main/Documentation/ExamplesImages/DragAndDropTransferableVStackExampleView.gif" width="250">

 Pros:
+* Transferable protocol is easier than NSItemProvider
-* You have control over the layout of the item you are dragging, so you can be super creative here.
+* You control the layout of the item you are dragging.
-* Easier/simpler to use than NSItemProvider
-* You can drag between sections (since you have control over everything)
+* You can drag between sections

 Cons:
+* Transferable protocol is really more limiting than NSItemProvider approach and therefore restrict what you can do.
+  * Missing hover location.
+  * Missing ability to figure out which item you are dragging
 * You lose some of the out-of-the box functionality of the list: delete, move, edit.
-* The API is missing a way to tell us which item we are dragging.
-This is not a problem when dragging and dropping to a fix area.
-However, it is hard to mimic the `List` move functionality.
-You can do it, but the result were not great.
-* Less flexible than the NSItemProvider API other then having the ability to render the dragged view as you like.
 * iOS16+

 ### Swipe-to-delete